pydantic/logfire/docs/index.md

 # Pydantic Logfire

-From the team behind Pydantic, Logfire is a new type of observability platform built on the same belief as our open source library — that the most powerful tools can be easy to use.
+From the team behind **Pydantic**, **Logfire** is a new type of observability platform built on the same belief as our open source library — that the most powerful tools can be easy to use.

-Logfire is built on OpenTelemetry, and supports monitoring your application from any language, with particularly great support for Python!
+**Logfire** is built on OpenTelemetry, and supports monitoring your application from any language, with particularly great support for Python!
 [Read more](why-logfire/index.md).

 ## Getting Started